wp-plugins/double-opt-in-for-download/readme.txt

 License URI: http://www.gnu.org/licenses/gpl.html
 Tags: email, download
 Requires at least: 3.5
-Tested up to: 3.5.1
+Tested up to: 3.5.2
-Stable tag: 0.9
+Stable tag: 1.0.0

 Improve your client outreach by offering FREE downloads to your visitors in exchange for their email address with our Double Opt-In Plugin

 == Description ==

-The Double Opt-In for download plugin is ideal for improving your customer out reach.
+The Double Opt-In for download plugin is ideal for improving your customer outreach.

 You simply upload your free download using the plugin admin interface.
 Once your file is uploaded, just add the generated shortcode to the pages or posts where you would like to show the sign up form.